marcusbotacin/marcusbotacin.github.io/_pages/about.md

 Looking for a brief overview of my research?
 Check these [slides](https://marcusbotacin.github.io/files/research_overview_botacin.pdf)

+I will teach my cybersecurity course under the data science umbrella this Fall.
+Please, enroll into CSCE 704-602.
+My approach will be similar to what I did in previous semesters.

 Education
 ======
 * PhD in Computer Science, Federal University of Paraná (UFPR-Brazil), 2021